dll110/dll110.github.io/_posts/2023-09-07-overconfidence.md

 ---
 layout: post
-title: how to not learn a new concept; unexpected machine overconfidence
+title: how to not learn a new concept
 permalink: /poop/overconfidence
 date: 2023/09/06
 published: true
 ---

+_(or, unexpected machine overconfidence)_

 What happens when we learn something new?